Needlestick Injuries

 Each day, nurses are tasked with managing needles and other sharps, such as scalpels, scissors or blades, which puts them at increased risk for needlestick injuries (NSI).
 The Centers for Disease Control (CDC) defines needlestick injury as “a penetration of the skin by a needle or other sharp object that has been in contact with another person’s blood, tissue, or other body fluid before the injury” [1].

 The CDC estimates that 385,000 healthcare workers in the U.S. are affected by a needlestick injury annually.
-However, it should be noted that this number may not be accurate as it’s estimated that half of the injuries go unreported.
+However, this number may not be accurate, as it’s estimated that half of the injuries go unreported.

 Needlestick injuries can affect anyone working in healthcare; however, due to the nature of a nurse’s duties, they are at increased risk [2].
-NSIs can happen in any number of environments, not just hospitals, including nursing homes, outpatient surgery centers, clinics, and urgent cares.
+NSIs can happen in many environments, not just hospitals, including nursing homes, outpatient surgery centers, clinics, and urgent care.

 The CDC reports that many NSIs occur to healthcare personnel while performing in fast-paced, understaffed, and strenuous work environments.
-For example, when nurses are working long. shifts without adequate breaks and still need to complete their tasks, they can become fatigued, angry, and frustrated, leaving them more vulnerable to injury [3].
+For example, when nurses work long shifts without adequate breaks and still need to complete their tasks, they can become fatigued, angry, and frustrated, leaving them more vulnerable to injury [3].

 Unsafe practices also lead to accidental NSI injuries.
 This includes “passing sharps hand-to-hand between team members, placing sharps in an overfilled disposal container, failing to use a safer device or failing to identify a safer alternative (e.g., blunt tip sutures, alternate skin closure devices/technologies) [3].

-There are several other risk factors that increase sharps injury, including using equipment improperly, using equipment without updated safety features, ignoring safety protocols, or not engaging in universal precautions.
+Several other risk factors increase sharps injury, including using equipment improperly, using equipment without updated safety features, ignoring safety protocols, or not engaging in universal precautions.

 Several different devices are commonly responsible for penetration, puncture, or cuts to the skin.
 Disposable syringes account for 27% percent of NSIs (these are the most common culprits for injuries to nurses), suture needles account for 25% of injuries with scalpel blades, intravenous stylets, and winged steel needles accounting for the remaining NSIs reported annually.
 These particular devices also increase the risk of blood or body fluid exposure to their user.